odr/pg-schema/README.md

 ghci> instance CQueryRecord PG Tutorial "orders" Ord2
 <interactive>:88:10: error:
+    • No instance for (CQueryFieldT
+                         FldUnknownSym0
+                         PG
+                         Tutorial
+                         "orders"
+                         Ord2
+                         ('FieldInfo "seler_id" "seler_id"))
-    • No instance for (CFldDef Tutorial "orders" "seler_id") arising from the superclasses of an instance declaration
+        arising from the superclasses of an instance declaration
     • In the instance declaration for
         ‘CQueryRecord PG Tutorial "orders" Ord2’
 ```

 Well.
-A message is rather clear.
-There is no field "seler_id" in table "orders".
+A message is not so clear.
+But it is clear that something wrong with field "seler_id" in table "orders".
 Let's try to make record with a wrong type:
 ```
 ghci> { data Ord3 = Ord3 { day :: Day, num :: Text, seller_id :: Char } deriving (Eq, Show, Generic); schemaRec @Tutorial id ''Ord3 }